Parsimonious Compactly Supported Covariance Models in the Gauss Hypergeometric Class: Identifiability, Reparameterizations, and Asymptotic Properties: The Gauss hypergeometric model and the identifiability problem

 Here $a>0$ is a compact support parameter, $\delta>\frac{d}{2}$ is a smoothness parameter, and $\beta$ and $\gamma$ are two additional shape parameters.

 As in the ${\cal MT}$ and ${\cal GW}$ cases, the ${\cal GH}$ model allows parameterizing in a continuous fashion the mean squared differentiability of the underlying Gaussian RF and its associated sample paths through the smoothness parameter $\delta$.

-Furthermore, it is not difficult to see that the ${\cal GH}$ model includes the ${\cal GW}$ and the ${\cal MT}$ models as special cases.
-For instance,
+Furthermore, it is not difficult to see that the ${\cal GH}$ model includes the ${\cal GW}$ and the ${\cal MT}$ models as special cases \citep{emery2022gauss}.
+For instance:

 where $\delta=\frac{d+1}{2}+\kappa$.